 This articleneeds additional citations forverification.
 Please helpimprove this article byadding citations to reliable sources.
 Unsourced material may be challenged and removed.
 Find sources: "MaxiCode" – news ·newspapers ·books ·scholar ·JSTOR(April 2008) (Learn how and when to remove this message) |

-A MaxiCode symbol (internally called "Bird's Eye", "Target", "dense code", or "UPS code") appears as a 1-inch square, with abullseye in the middle, surrounded by a pattern of hexagonal dots.
-It can store about 93 characters of information, and up to 8 MaxiCode symbols can be chained together to convey more data.
-The centered symmetrical bullseye is useful in automatic symbol location regardless of orientation, and it allows MaxiCode symbols to be scanned even on a package traveling rapidly.
+A MaxiCode symbol—also called "Bird's Eye", "Target", "dense code", or "UPS code"—is a 1-inch square with a centralbullseye surrounded by hexagonal dots.
+It stores about 93 characters, and up to 8 symbols can be linked to carry more data.
+The symmetrical bullseye aids in fast, accurate scanning, even on moving packages.

 MaxiCode symbols using modes 2 and 3 include aStructured Carrier Message containing key information about a package.
 This information is protected with a strongReed–Solomon error correction code, allowing it to be read even if a portion of the symbol is damaged.
 These fields include: